mshteyn/deep-learning-projects/README.md

 # deep-learning-projects
-This repository contains code developed to solve classification problems using neural network and deep learning.
+This repository contains code to solve classification problems using neural network and deep learning.